When you buy through the buttons on this page, we may earn a small commission at no extra cost to you. Learn more >

 Clément Bayard, pionnier industriel

-The result of several years of study in multiple sources, municipal and departmental archives, archives of institutions such as the Aéro-Club de France, family archives, this book traces the life of an extraordinary character, Adolphe Clément and the history of his company.
+Based on years of research in public, institutional (including Aéro-Club de France), and family archives, this book traces the life of Clément and the history of his company.

 Author:Gérard Hartmann